 Effect-Lack of appropriate financial recordkeeping systems could result in potentially significant misstatements of one or more financial statement line items.
+Assistance from the external auditor was needed to accumulate and aggregate data from Lively Technical College and the District's internal accounts to prepare the working trial balance in accordance with GASB Statement No. 84.

-Recommendation-It was noted during testing performed in the current year that Lively Technical College has developed an internal system consisting of monthly cash inflow/outflow reconciliations that allow accumulation of annual revenue and expense balances for reporting in compliance with GASB Statement No. 84.
-This process was noted to yield materially accurate balances in the current year.
-However, the lack of the capability of the current financial reporting system to produce these balances is still considered to be an area of concern.
-We recommend that management of Lively Technical College, in conjunction with District finance personnel, assess the current financial reporting capabilities within the FOCUS financial reporting modules, determine whether FOCUS offers any ancillary financial reporting modules which would allow the location to produce accurate financial records, and, if not, to assess the need for additional or replacement financial reporting software in order to rectify the lack of availability of appropriate financial records.
+Recommendation-We recommend that management of Lively Technical College, in conjunction with District finance personnel, assess the current financial reporting capabilities within the FOCUS financial reporting modules, determine whether FOCUS offers any ancillary financial reporting modules which would allow the location to produce accurate financial records, and, if not, to assess the need for additional or replacement financial reporting software in order to rectify the lack of availability of appropriate financial records.

-22-02 - Segregation of Duties Over Receipting Function
+23-02 - Segregation of Duties Over Receipting Function

 Condition-One of the basic tenets of a sound internal control is the segregation of incompatible duties among employees.
 The premise is that to minimize control issues, duties should be segregated among employees so that individuals do not perform all of the accounting functions for a single area.
-During our audit of the Internal Accounts, we identified instances where the bookkeeper is the sole individual responsible for receiving cash, depositing cash, and recording transactions into the general ledger.
+During our audit of the Internal Accounts, we identified instances where the bookkeeper is the sole individual responsible for recording verifications of receipted funds, depositing cash, and recording transactions into the general ledger.
 This condition is common across internal accounts in school districts across the State of Florida and is not unique to the District.
 The District has recognized this weakness and has established and implemented controls to mitigate this risk, including monthly review and approval of the principal's report and the bank reconciliation by each principal and the Internal Audit Department.